tcchong/ttnotes/graphql.md

 >
 > “Think in graphs, not endpoints."
 >
+> "Describe the data, not the view."
+>
 > [Lessons From 4 Years of GraphQL](http://www.graphql.com/articles/4-years-of-graphql-lee-byron) by [Lee Byron](https://twitter.com/leeb), GraphQL Co-Inventor.

 ## What is GraphQL